SKT799/XRAG-Explainable-RAG-An-agentic-question-answer-engine-with-live-search-and-retrieve/README.md

 - **Hybrid search** — dense `bge-m3` vectors in FAISS fused with keyword hits via Reciprocal Rank Fusion.
 A cross-encoder re-sorts the shortlist after that, and a relevance floor tosses anything clearly off-topic *before* the LLM ever sees it.
 - The agentic part: a **LangGraph** state machine that notices when an answer has zero supported claims and loops back to retry with a fresh query.
 Three attempts, on a clock.
 - The explainability part: a **DeBERTa NLI** model that scores each citation and paints it green or red.
-- A **three-way demo** — same question, three answers side by side: tuned model with retrieval, raw model with the same chunks, and the raw model with no sources at all.
+- A **live comparision before vs after** — same question, generated answers side by side compared: tuned model with retrieval, raw model with the same chunks, and the raw model with no sources at all.
 That last column is a good reminder of how confidently a bare LLM gets things wrong.

 ---